 Encouraging exploration while countering stereotypes

 Silencieux has encountered false preconceptions about the limitations of organizations on her site.
 “People always think that the charities are going to be about fighting gun violence.
 But there are charities around the arts, sports, parenting, entrepreneurship.
 It’s definitely bigger than the stereotype that’s out there,” she said.

 Recent calls for increased scrutiny towards the ways racism infiltrates culture and institutions have brought a swell of attention to Silencieux’s platform.
 “Right now, the conversations have started, people are curious.
 I would like them to know that any passion can be aligned with a charity in the Black community.
 Trust me, the added attention is welcome,” she said.

 Through her work, Silencieux herself has discovered, for example, the large number of charities supporting international communities.
 Many of these organizations provide a link back to home countries for first and second generation immigrants to Canada — like some of those listed in her Giving Groups.

 “I think if people want to learn something new about a new culture, Black charities can be a way to do that,” said Silencieux, who is a first-generation immigrant from Haiti.

 Charitable Impact is excited to provide another platform and opportunity for exchange and exploration.
-You can support the charities listed within Silencieux’s Giving Groups by visiting the #ChooseYourImpact website.
+You can support the charities listed within Silencieux’s Giving Groups by visiting the #ChooseYourImpact movement page on Charitable Impact.

 We understand most of us don’t have the time or resources needed to make the most informed giving decisions.
 That’s why we have launched the #ChooseYourImpact campaign, connecting you to passionate changemakers and thought leaders — called Impact Ambassadors.